-Finally, reassessment of the patient's status in terms of functional improvement should be documented after each injection.
+Lastly, reassessment of the patient's status in terms of functional improvement should be documented after each injection and/or series of injections.
 Any continued use of injections should be monitored using objective measures such as:

 - a.
-Return-to-work or maintaining work status. - b.
-Fewer restrictions at work or performing activities of daily living. - c.
+Return to work or maintaining work status. - Fewer restrictions at work or when performing activities of daily living (ADL). - c.
 Decrease in usage of medications related to the work injury. - d.
 Measurable functional gains, such as increased range-of-motion or documented increase in strength.